-Notwithstanding the foregoing, an investor that would otherwise become a Holder of Class 1M-2, Class 1B-1 or Class 1B-2 Notes on the Closing Date may specify, no later than 2:00 P.M.
+Notwithstanding the foregoing, an investor that would otherwise become a Holder of Class 1M-2 or Class 1B-1 on the Closing Date may specify, no later than 2:00 P.M.
 (New York City time) on the third Business Day prior to the Closing Date, any permissible combination of proportionate interests in other related RCR Notes or Exchangeable Notes for receipt by such investor on the Closing Date, in which case any exchange procedures and fees otherwise applicable to such exchange will be waived.

-Appendix A The Reference Pool as of the Cut-off Date of May 31, 2023
+Appendix A The Reference Pool as of the Cut-off Date of August 31, 2023